 Seven Sleepers, or Siebenschlaffer, is named after an old Barossa German farmers’ lore, being that the weather that occurs on 27 June is likely to be prevalent for the next 7 weeks.

-Vineyards: All fruit for our Seven Sleepers Shiraz is grown or sourced from vineyards in the Barossa Valley.
-The vines receive minimal irrigation and are pruned for low yields to provide vine balance and maximum fruit quality and varietal characteristics.
+Vineyards: All fruit for Seven Sleepers Shiraz was grown on the Kurtz Family vineyard at Light Pass in the Barossa Valley.
+The vines receive minimal irrigation and are pruned for vine balance, resulting in maximum fruit quality and varietal expression.

 Colour: Bright purple-red with crimson highlights.

-Nose: A lively, fruit-driven wine with pure Barossa aromas of blackberry, blueberry, blood-plum, and red liquorice.
+Nose: A lively, fruit-driven wine with pure Barossa aromas of blueberry, bloodplum, and red liquorice.

 Peak Drinking: The rich combination of sweet, mouthfilling flavours is ideally suited to current consumption, however the wine will also reward careful short-term cellaring.